 ii.
 A new song: “A song of peculiar excellence, for in this sense the term new is repeatedly taken in the Scriptures.
 He has done extraordinary things for us, and we should excel in praise and thanksgiving.”
 (Clarke)

 iii.
 “A new song, always new; keep up the freshness of your praise.
-Do not drivel down into dull routine.
-The drowsy old clerks in the dreary old churches used always to say, ‘Let us sing to the praise and glory of God such-and-such a psalm,’ till I should think the poor old Tate and Brady version was pretty well used up.
+Do not drivel down into dull routine….
 We have new mercies to celebrate, therefore we must have new songs.”
 (Spurgeon)

 b.
-Sing to the LORD, all the earth: Praise is due to Yahweh from all the earth.
-He isn’t a local deity for Israel only.
-Under the inspiration of the Holy Spirit, the Psalmist saw a day when all the earth would sing praise to the LORD, described in its fulfillment in Revelation 5:9.
+Sing to the Lord, all the earth: Praise is due to Yahweh from all the earth.
+He isn’t a local deity, meant for only Israel.
+Under the inspiration of the Holy Spirit, the psalmist saw a day when all the earth would sing a new song to the Lord, described in its fulfillment in Revelation 5:9.

 c.
 Proclaim the good news of His salvation: These songs to the Lord were not only celebrations; they were also proclamations.
 They proclaimed His salvation and declared His glory and His wonders to the entire world, to the nations.

 i.
-From day to day: “Other news delight us only at first hearing; but the good news of our redemption is sweet from day to day… saith Luther, Christ is now as fresh unto me as if he had shed his blood but this very hour.”
+From day to day: “Other news delights us only at first hearing; but the good news of our redemption is sweet from day to day…saith Luther, Christ is now as fresh unto me as if he had shed his blood but this very hour.”
 (Trapp)

 iii.
 Declare His glory: “Glory is a difficult word to define.
 It refers to the majestic aura of the divine presence, which is why the stanza speaks of ‘the splendor of his holiness.’
 But it is also more than that.
 Kabod, the Hebrew word, refers to something that is impressive or weighty.”
 (Boice)

 iv.
 “You know men are very much attracted by aught of glory and renown.
-They will even rush to the cannon’s mouth for so-called glory.
-Now, be sure, when you are talking to others about the salvation you have received at the hands of your dear Lord and Master, that you tell them about the glory thereof, what a glory it brings to Christ, and to what a glory it will bring every sinner by- and-by.”
+They will even rush to the cannon’s mouth for so-called glory…. tell them about the glory thereof, what a glory it brings to Christ, and to what a glory it will bring every sinner by- and-by.”
 (Spurgeon)

 v.
 “If the Lord Jesus has become King of your heart, and has brought blessing to you, do not hesitate to give voice to your allegiance.
 In private, sing unto Him a new song; in public, show forth His salvation, and declare His glory.”
 (Meyer)